cloudamqp/iot-demo-page/README.md

 ### Option 2: Terminal Subscriber

-Go to the 'subscribers' directory and run one of the following based on your prefered language
+Go to the 'subscribers' directory and run one of the following based on your preferred language

 #### Python
 ```bash